A. E. Clouston: Military career

-In October 1935, Clouston accepted the offered post of civilian test pilot at RAE Farnborough.
+Test pilot

+On returning to life as a civilian, Clouston applied to the Air Ministry for a job as a test pilot at the Royal Aircraft Establishment, based at Farnborough.
+He was successful, and became one of two civilian pilots testing aircraft.

 Soon after he had started flying a Cierva C.30 autogiro at Farnborough, he was invited by Raoul Hafner to carry out test flying of the Hafner AR.III in his off-duty time, and Clouston later flew demonstrations of that gyroplane at many aviation events.
 He conducted official flight test aerodynamics work on aircraft including Parnall Parasol and Miles Falcon; ice formation research on Airspeed Courier, Handley Page Heyford and Northrop Gamma; and anti-intruder wire strike tests with Miles Hawk and Fairey P.4/34.
 In January 1938, he was awarded the Air Force Cross.

 In October 1938, Air Vice Marshal Arthur Tedder asked Clouston to conduct test flying of the prototype of the Westland Whirlwind, in place of Westland test pilots.
 Clouston piloted its first flight from Yeovil Aerodrome to Boscombe Down.